mavory/MyKritaPad/README.md

 The PCB is designed in KiCad and includes:
 - 9 key switch footprints
 - diode matrix wiring
-- daisy-chained SK6812 MINI-E LEDs
+- daisy-chained SK6812 MINI-E LEDs (RGB LEDs unfortunately I had a bad footprint and because of that my neopixels don't work)
 - pins for two rotary encoders
 - XIAO RP2040 as the main controller